slavabdev/MS2-coffeeshop-website/README.md

 - As a **new visitor** of a coffee shop site, I want to see short content blocks with nice and relevant pictures;
 - As a **new visitor**, I want to see a modern website with a pleasant coloгr palette.

+- As an **interested visitor** of a coffee shop site, I want to easily find clear information about its locations;
-- As an **interested visitor** of a coffee shop site, I want to easily find clear information about its locations, services and special offers;
+- As an **interested visitor** of a coffee shop site, I want to easily find clear information about its special offers;
 - As an **interested visitor** in "coffee subscription" service, I want to get clear information how it works and how can I apply;
 - As an **interested visitor**, I wantg to easily find out how to contact with coffee shops, take a look to the the menu, book a table or order a delivery;
-- As an **interested visitor**, I want to see a good connection between sections and pages across the website.

 ### Design
 - Color Scheme: